linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ### Control Mobile Blocks

 You can select specific screen sizes to display your blocks on, and exclude them from others!
 Pick and choose if the block should be shown on mobile, tablet or desktop.
-The block content will automatically be displayed or hidden for each different screensizes.
+The block content will automatically be displayed or hidden for each different screen sizes.

 ### Compatibility